 Although she made her mark internationally as a jazz artist, her style has always been eclectic.
-However, this project marks a move into new musical territory, as it is her first time to work with Irish traditional musicians.
-Her band for this project is made up of uilleann piper David Power, violinist Cora Venus Lunny, with guitar/ electronics by Phil Robson and piano by Steve Hamilton.
+However, this project marks a move into new musical territory, as it is her first time working with Irish traditional musicians.
+Her band for this project is made up of uilleann piper David Power, and violinist Cora Venus Lunny, with guitar/ electronics by Phil Robson and piano by Steve Hamilton.

-The commission is made possible through a New Music Commission Award from the Arts Council. and we are thrilled to be working with jazz musician Christine Tobin.
+The commission is made possible through a New Music Commission Award from the Arts Council and we were thrilled to be working with jazz musician Christine Tobin.

 This commission will also provide an opportunity for Tobin to focus on writing her own poetry and lyrics, as opposed to composing musical settings for the work of others such as Paul Muldoon, W.B.
 Yeats and Leonard Cohen, whose texts she set for her last three highly acclaimed albums.

 Tobin is drawn to diverse artists such as Joseph Beuys, Seamus Heaney and Aaron Copeland, for whom the landscape was central to their work.
 She feels there is a wealth of treasure to be mined in the boglands, woods and lakes which weave through the rich terrain of Northwest Roscommon.
 Sometimes the ‘returning eye’ sees the beauty that is often unnoticed.